 We will ask you to tell us about your previous learning and all certificates you hold so we can explore with you the best options for your Apprenticeship and ensure we recognise your accomplishments so far.

 Throughout your apprenticeship you should consult your employer for help in the first instance, but you will also have access to a tutor from Release Potential who will support and guide you.
 You will also be provided details of the awarding body, Education and Skills Funding Agency and the Apprenticeship service helpdesk.

-The National Apprenticeship Service (NAS) supports, funds and co-ordinates the delivery of apprenticeships throughout England, and are responsible for increasing the number of apprenticeship opportunities and providing a dedicated, responsive service for both employers and learners.
+The National Apprenticeship Service (NAS) supports and co-ordinates the delivery of apprenticeships throughout England, and provides a dedicated, responsive service for both employers and learners.

 The length of an apprenticeship is be dictated by a number of factors.
 They include weekly hours worked, level, type and industry/sector.
 The minimum duration of an apprenticeship is 12 months.

 ‘Find an apprenticeship’

 ‘Find apprenticeship training’